 Shih Tzus is a purebred that originates from China and whose parents are said to have lived for 2000 years old.
 The Shih Tzu was nicknamed the Lion Dog’ because of its great courage and alertness.
 This particular breed was found in royal courthouses where it was used as a guard dog.
 Shih Tzus are also known to be very gentle and will make friends out of acquaintances very fast.

-Given his parents are midgets, Shorkie is a tiny fellow as well.
+Given his parents are dwarfs, Shorkie is a tiny fellow as well.
 His also gets his long-haired fluffy coat from his parents.
-In fact, Shorkies are generally loved for their silky coat that needs less grooming.
+Shorkies are generally loved for their silky coat that needs less grooming.

-The color of the Shorkie coat is determined by the parent with the dominant gene.
+The parent with the dominant gene determines the color of the Shorkie coat.
 However, it is not uncommon to find Shorkie dogs with colors borrowed from both parents.
-Given that this particular cross-breed is only 10 years old, it is still hard to determine the exact colors common in its offsprings.
+Given that this particular cross-breed is only ten years old, it is still hard to determine the exact colors common in its offsprings.

 Shorkie full grown

 A mature Shorkie pup will measures 6 to 14 inches from the shoulder.

 This Shih Tzu Yorkie mix pups weigh at most 2 pounds within the first ten weeks.
 As they grow into mature dogs, Shorkies will weigh between 15 to 16 pounds.
 Variance in weight is caused by factors like diet, activity, and the dominant gene of the parent.
 If he takes after the Yorkie, will be very tiny, and if he is more of a Shih Tzu, he will be average-sized.

 A properly cared-for shorkie will live up to 15 years.
 Show him a little more love, and he might give you bonus years of love and mischief.